umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-05-releasenotes.md

 We expect to add much more information about each of these domains in the future, which will enable you to get more details about a potential error, what might have caused it, and what likely fix to address information could be.

-While the visualization and basic numbers are accessible for any project plan, a subset of the future extensions and improvements would be provided to cloud projects on one of the higher cloud project plans (Standard or Professional).
+While the visualization and basic numbers are accessible for any project plan, some future extensions and improvements will only be available for Standard or Professional plans.